ramdonti/learning-library/data-management-library/wsfc-sql-server/setup-witness-wsfc/setup-witness-wsfc.md

   ![](./images/compute-instance-shape.png " ")

-5. Choose the compartment where the compute instance should resides, and then choose the public subnet as shown in below image.
+5. Choose the compartment where the compute instance should reside, and then choose the public subnet as shown in the below image.
 Click on assign a public IPv4 address to connect from the public internet.

   ![](./images/compute-instance-ip.png " ")

-6. Choose the default values an click on **Create** instance
+6. Choose the default values and click on **Create** instance

-7. We can use the Remote Desktop to connect to the newly created instance using the **opc** username and with initial password shown in the console.
-We need to change the password at first logon.
+7. We can use the Remote Desktop to connect to the newly created instance using the **opc** username and with the initial password shown in the console.
+We need to change the password at the first logon.
 The network that the instance is in must allow RDP TCP port **3389** in the security list.
   ![](./images/compute-instance-successful.png " ")